 All she could think of was the amazing grace of a double miracle in the midst of hopelessness.
 Who says there is no God?

-Chiazo Obiudu is a wife and mother of three, a writer and biochemist.
-She lives in Ebonyi State, Nigeria.
+Chiazo Obiudu is a wife and mother of three, a writer, and a biochemist.
 She believes writing is the tool God gave her to reach the world for Christ.
 She has one novel, self-published, and other works yet to be released.